 Graduate Research and Training Scholarship Program

-The NOAA Graduate Research and Training Scholarship Program (GRTSP) leveraged the initial investment made by the agency in the NOAA EPP/MSI Cooperative Science Centers (CSC).
-GRTSP helped establish a pipeline of well trained and educated individuals who attend Minority Serving Institutions and earn degrees in science, technology, engineering and mathematics (STEM) disciplines that support NOAA’s mission.
+The NOAA Graduate Research and Training Scholarship Program (GRTSP) was a pilot program that leveraged the initial investment made by the agency in the NOAA EPP/MSI Cooperative Science Centers (CSC).
+GRTSP helped establish a pipeline of well-trained and educated individuals who attend Minority Serving Institutions and earn degrees in science, technology, engineering and mathematics (STEM) disciplines that support NOAA’s mission.

 Graduate Research and Training Scholars

 - Keren Rosado

 - Chante Davis

 Graduate Sciences Program

 On December 27, 2010, Executive Order (EO) 13562 entitled "Recruiting and Hiring Students and Recent Graduates" was signed by the President.
 This order established a comprehensive structure to enable more competitiveness in recruiting and hiring talented individuals who are in school or who have recently received a degree.
 As a result of this EO, NOAA is no longer able to support or administer the Graduate Sciences Program.

 The Executive Order directs the Office of Personnel Management to consolidate student and recent graduate programs into the Pathways Program framework which has three program paths that are tailored to recruit, train, and retain well-qualified candidates.
 The three Pathways Programs are the: Internship Program, Recent Graduates Program, and Presidential Management Fellows Program.
 For additional information on the Pathways Program please see Executive Order 13562.